Jack Posobiec: Ties to far-right extremists

+In November 2018, Posobiec participated in a march on Warsaw together with ONR, Canadian white nationalist Stefan Molyneux and other far-right groups.

 On June 9, 2022, the Southern Poverty Law Center listed Posobiec as an extremist, citing his links to hate groups such as the Proud Boys and Oath Keepers, as well as his links to white nationalists, neo-Nazis, anti-government extremists, and the Polish far-right.

 Media work

 Between September 2016 and March 2017, Posobiec described himself as having previously worked for CBS News in his Twitter profile.
 CBS News told the Southern Poverty Law Center in 2020 that he had never worked for them.

 Between early April and May 2017, Posobiec was employed by Rebel News, a far-right Canada-based website, as its Washington bureau chief, and was granted press access to the White House in April 2017.
 According to Philadelphia magazine, Posobiec "seem[ed] to have been charged in the press briefing room with haranguing legitimate journalists and running out the clock on press conferences with inane softball questions and Dear Leader obsequiousness" during his short time in the White House press pool.

 In May 2017, Posobiec hired neo-Nazi brothers Jeffrey and Edward Clark to help create a documentary about the murder of Seth Rich for Rebel News.
 Jeffrey Clark was arrested by the FBI on gun charges after saying that the Jewish victims of the October 2018 Pittsburgh synagogue shooting "deserved exactly what happened to them and so much worse".
 Posobiec later said that he had never heard of Jeffrey Clark and had never made a documentary about Seth Rich, even though HuffPost published photographs of Posobiec and the Clarks working together.
 He left Rebel News after allegedly plagiarizing a video script from white supremacist Jason Kessler.

-From 2018 to 2021, One America News Network (OANN), a far-right cable news television channel, employed Posobiec as a political correspondent and on-air presenter.
+From 2018 to 2021, One America News Network (OANN), a far-right TV network known for promoting conspiracy theories, employed Posobiec as a political correspondent and on-air presenter.
 In September 2018, he presented the pro-Hitler online poster known as Microchip on the network without indicating that person's affiliations, according to the Southern Poverty Law Center.
-The SPLC said the two men had worked together in spreading disinformation for several years, including the false claims propagated in Pizzagate.
+The SPLC said the two men had worked together in spreading disinformation for several years, including the false claims propagated in Pizzagate".
+Microchip also praised Atomwaffen Division, a neo-Nazi group responsible for multiple murders.

 Posobiec left OANN in May 2021 to begin hosting a show for the conservative student organization Turning Point USA, and to join Human Events as a senior editor.
+He has worked as a contributor for Newsweek.